Can You Use Zelle With A Credit Card? (Explained)

 Is Zelle Safe?

-Zelle is not, however, safe to receive money from strangers.
+For instance, it isn't always safe to receive money from strangers.

 Frequently Asked Questions